Organic winemaking practices

 Why?

-De-alcoholised wine has become a recognised product of the wine sector (under Regulation 2021/2117) and organic production of de-alcoholised wine should therefore also be permitted.
-The use of vacuum distillation to produce de-alcoholised wine has been evaluated by the Expert Group for Technical Advice on Organic Production (EGTOP).
-EGTOP recommended its inclusion as a permitted organic practice, exclusively for the production of totally de-alcoholised wine (not exceeding 0.5% alcoholic strength), provided the technical requirements are met: the temperature must not exceed 75°C, and the pore size for filtration must not be smaller than 0.2 µm.
+De-alcoholised wine has become a recognised product of the wine sector (under Regulation 2021/2117).
+The use of vacuum distillation to produce de-alcoholised wine was evaluated by the Expert Group for Technical Advice on Organic Production (EGTOP).
+EGTOP recommended its inclusion as a permitted organic practice, exclusively for the production of totally de-alcoholised wine (not exceeding 0.5% alcoholic strength).

 Timeline